ParthTiwa-ri/manage-user/README.md

-Certainly!
+To address the horizontal scrolling issue while reading the description of route protection and data storage, you can modify the Markdown syntax to ensure proper formatting and wrapping of the text.
 Here's the corrected syntax:

 ````markdown
 # User Account Management App